Wesley House II in Watsonville, CA

 Pros

-• pro Dr. Kong was incredibly thorough and asked detailed questions to understand the patient's condition.
+• pro Dr. Kong was incredibly thorough and asked detailed questions to understand what the patient was going through.

 • pro Thanks to Dr. Kong's care and expertise, the patient no longer has to worry about embarrassing accidents.

-• pro Dr. Kong's care has made a huge positive impact on the patient.
+• pro Dr. Kong's care has made a huge positive impact.

-• pro The staff at Wesley House made the father feel at ease and created a home-like atmosphere.
+• pro The staff at Wesley House made him feel at ease and created a home-like atmosphere.

-• pro The family that runs Wesley House II and III is dedicated to the well-being of residents.
+• pro The family that runs Wesley House II and III is dedicated to the well-being of the residents, as shown by well-trained staff, a clean facility, daily meals prepared from scratch, and well-kept grounds.

-• pro The team at Wesley House II and III handles elder care with patience and grace.
+• pro The Wesley House II and III team handles elderly care with patience and grace.

 Cons

-• pro The caregivers show little concern for residents' feelings.
+• pro The staff are said to show little concern for residents' feelings and to treat them as burdens.

-• pro Residents are forced to go to sleep around 6 pm and are woken up around 6 am.
+• pro Residents are forced to sleep around 6 pm and are woken up around 6 am, with caregivers pushing them to get into bed.

 Review